Old Houses in the Romanian Villages and their Meanings

 I have always had a strange feeling about the old houses.
 It has nothing to do with fear, it is much rather a curiosity and nostalgia.
 I try to imagine how life was back then, and suddenly that house becomes animated with peasants doing things.
-Then I wonder if these people ever imagined that their house will be abandoned…that is why we like to find them and bring a new life into them.
+Then I wonder if these people ever imagined that their house will be abandoned.

-The Romanian Traditional House – Center of a Spiritual Life
+The Romanian Traditional House – Center of a Peasant’s Universe

 The roof was initially thatched, or covered with spruce shingles (dranita, sindrila).

-The mountain dwellings with taller roofs allow the rain and snow to run off easily.
+The mountain dwellings have taller roofs, which allow the rain and snow to run off easily.

 The small and low windows used to serve for kidnapping the girl whose parents didn’t agree with the relationship.

-The Stove (Vatra) – A Gateway To The Sky
+The Stove (Vatra) – A Central Element of a Traditional House

 The stove (vatra) is the central element in a peasant house, where the peasant woman and her daughters were preparing the food.

-Besides this, vatra is considered a gateway to the Sky, a point of connection between Earth and Sky.
-To bring luck, the peasant woman was giving birth to her first child while sitting on the vatra.
-Here, they were treating the evil eye and foretelling the future.
-It was considered the most important, safe and sacred place of the traditional house.
+Here, the peasant woman was giving birth to her first child while sitting on the vatra.
+It was considered the most important place of the traditional house.

 According to the traditional mentality, every essential event (birth, wedding, death), had to take place at home, otherwise it was considered atypical.

 Ernest Bernea – The Romanian Village Civilization, Ed.
 Vremea, Bucuresti, 2006.